ippontech/blog-usa/posts/ai-reinvent-blog-ai-and-security.md

 So, how can your security team begin to safely use generative AI to enhance their capabilities?
 First and foremost, embrace the power of Amazon Security Lake to centralize your security data.
 With this consolidated data at your fingertips, leverage the capabilities of Amazon Kendra to provide contextual guidance to your security team and builders.

 By doing so, you'll be on the path to reducing human error and increasing your ability to tackle novel, high-value opportunities.
 It's time to take your security game to the next level and stay one step ahead of those ever-evolving threats!
-If the bad guys can use AI to enhance their threats, than we give our selves permission to use it to stop them as well!
+If the bad guys can use AI to enhance their threats, than we can give ourselves permission to use it to stop them as well!

 # Conclusion